-- 1. TDB will not partner with entities that fail to address SEA or SH through appropriate preventive measures, investigation and corrective action.
-Such failures shall constitute grounds for review of the relationship of any transaction agreements with TDB as necessary. - 2.
-TDB places the human rights, interests and needs of all survivors at the center of efforts to prevent and address SEA and SH, adhering to the principles of 'do no harm,' confidentiality, safety and non- discrimination when responding to allegations of sexual exploitation and abuse or sexual harassment. - 3.
-A survivor-centered approach is prioritized in when responding to a complaint, whereby the victim is informed of their rights, participates in decision-making processes and provides consent on the possible use and disclosure of their information. - 4.
+- TDB will not partner with entities that fail to address SEA or SH through appropriate preventive measures, investigation and corrective action (including disciplinary measures where necessary, and support for survivors).
+Such failures shall constitute grounds for review of the relationship of any transaction agreements with TDB as necessary. - TDB places the human rights, interests and needs of all survivors at the center of efforts to prevent and address SEA and SH, adhering to the principles of 'do no harm,' confidentiality, safety and nondiscrimination when responding to allegations of sexual exploitation and abuse or sexual harassment. - 3.
+A survivor-centered approach is prioritized when responding to a complaint, whereby the victim is informed of their rights, participates in decision-making processes and provides consent on the possible use and disclosure of their information.
+(See Annex 6 for more information about a survivor-centered approach.) - 4.
 In cases involving children, all decisions made regarding the prevention and response to SEA allegations are guided by the best interests of the child and the right of the child to participate and to be heard.